trailofbits/testing-handbook/content/docs/crypto/constant_time_tool/_index.md

 data = a << secret;
 ```

-When writing code that performs any operation using secret data one should keep these four patterns in mind and aim to avoid them.
+When writing code that performs any operation using secret data, one should consider these four patterns and aim to avoid them.

 **Conditional jumps** result in executing different instructions and generally lead to the most significant time differences out of the four patterns.
-Making the execution flow of the program dependent on secret data is going to lead to vast timing differences depending on how different the two branches are.
+Making the program's execution flow dependent on secret data will lead to vast timing differences, depending on how different the two branches are.

 **Array access** and more general memory access, dependent on secret data, can be used to extract the indexing value due to timing differences when accessing memory locations.
 These timing differences primarily stem from the utilization of caches and whether or not a given value is inside the cache.
 Ciphers like AES, which use substitution tables dependent on secret data, are suitable for this attack even over the network, as demonstrated here [Cache-timing attacks on AES](https://mimoza.marmara.edu.tr/~msakalli/cse466_09/cache%20timing-20050414.pdf).